 Despite Government guidelines being introduced in 2014 (as a result of Robert’s campaign)…

-Almost half on hospitals offer no concessions for disabled drivers.
+- Almost half of hospitals offer no concessions for disabled drivers

-64% of drivers named hospitals as the location they most disliked having to pay for parking. – RAC
+- 64% of drivers named hospitals as the location they disliked the most when having to pay for parking – RAC

-It is for these reasons that Robert rebooted his campaign by introducing a parliamentary bill and securing a debate which was backed by MPs of all parties, including: Emma Hardy, Frank Field, Lucy Allan, Sir Mike Penning, Martin Vickers, Jim Shannon and Edward Davey.
+It is for these reasons that Robert rebooted his campaign by introducing a Parliamentary bill and securing a debate which was backed by MPs of all parties, including: Emma Hardy, Frank Field, Lucy Allan, Sir Mike Penning, Martin Vickers, Jim Shannon and Edward Davey.
+He has most

 Robert’s campaign has been backed by major charities and motoring organisations, some of whom you can read more about below.